| Eowyn awoke to feel Legolas' lips

 took her hand and together they looked around the banqueting hall.

-night's guests remained, sleeping in various groups.
+the guests remained, sleeping in various groups.

 Eowyn examined a pile of bodies lying beside the tableshe